 Stop for a moment.
 Where was your business digitally five years ago, or even three?
 Has it changed?
 If you are in the cloud or still relying upon on-premise, legacy applications, maybe it’s time to explore a digital transformation.

 In today’s competitive marketplace, you can’t afford to have your employees working in silos.
 It isn’t the way to spark the next big idea or have them build trust and open lines of communication.
 Collaboration, teamwork and productivity from anywhere at any time are the keys to elevating your organization to the next level.

 And that likely won’t happen if you stay in a legacy environment.
-Trust me, there is life after the legacy platform, and it’s in the cloud.
+Trust me, there is life after the legacy platform, and it’s the cloud-first workplace.

 At Onix, we don’t just deploy cloud solutions for our clients; we also practice what we preach.
 We’ve been where you are today, looking up to the cloud from a legacy app environment.
-We took the leap and underwent our own digital transformation to the cloud.
+We took the leap and underwent our own digital transformation process and moved to the cloud.

 Assessing and Planning

 First, take a hard look at your work environment.
 You can do this on your own or engage the skilled eye of a cloud partner like Onix.
 Examine all departments to see how they work now — and what can be improved for the future.
 Identify all of the moving parts that could drive or hinder a cloud migration.

 Once you’ve determined all of these important factors, you can then craft plans for change management based on how everyone in your organization works.
 You also will be able to design processes for enablement to get this digital transformation framework off the ground.
 This includes looking at what you need to do with respect to internal communications and training efforts.

 Now that you’ve laid out your roadmap for deployment and enablement, it’s time to rally the troops and excite them about the big changes for the better that are in the works.
 Bear in mind, change can be difficult for some people.
 They’ve done things a certain way for so long that they can’t fathom something new.